 If the face features are brand new, i.e., no matching key can be found in the key pool, the system will refuse to decrypt them.
-This security measure ensures that we only decrypt faces that have already been registered, thus protecting data privacy.
+This security measure ensures that we only decrypt faces that have already been registered, thereby protecting data privacy.